IBM/aspera-cli/docs/README.erb.md

 File transfers are primarily performed using the **FASP** protocol via the `ascp` utility.

-To execute an Aspera transfer, only two additional files are required, both included with the Aspera Transfer Daemon:
+To execute an Aspera transfer, only two additional files are required; both are included with the Aspera Transfer Daemon:

 - `ascp` - the transfer executable